GarageGames/Torque3D-Wiki/Contributing.md

 To pull changes from the GarageGames/Torque3D *development* branch into your developer fork: `git pull upstream development`

 To submit your changes back to the GarageGames/Torque3D *development* branch, use the **Pull Request** page from GitHub to make a request from your fork into the *development* branch.

+## Code style guidelines
+The [Code Style Guidelines](https://github.com/GarageGames/Torque3D/wiki/Code-Style-Guidelines) page is to be referred to in order to help maintain consistency throughout the Torque 3D codebase.